Capillary/ecom-api-document/source/includes/_order.md

-OrderId* | int |  The order id of the current shipment item AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment ShipDate* | date |  The date on which the order is shipped in `yyyy/mm/dd` format ShipmentType* | enum |  The type of shipment.
+OrderId* | int |  The order id of the current shipment item AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment LogisticsType | enum | Specify `ConfiguredProvider` if the logistic provider is configured for the merchant; else leave it blank.
+You need to pass the AWBNumber and CourierName if LogisticType is blank.
+If `ConfiguredProvider`, AWB number will be considered or assigned as per configured
+ShipDate* | date |  The date on which the order is shipped in `yyyy/mm/dd` format ShipmentType* | enum |  The type of shipment.
 Value: `Normal` for shipments from warehouse to customer, `Reverse` for return shipments, i.e., customer to warehouse
 LocationRefCode* | string |  Location reference code of the order fulfillment store